88abaa99/SecurityGoldreichPRG/README.md

 # SecurityGoldreichPRG
-Implementation of "On the Concrete Security of Goldreich’s Pseudorandom Generator", Asiacrypt 2018
+This project contains an implementation of the article "On the Concrete Security of Goldreich’s Pseudorandom Generator" published at Asiacrypt 2018.